microsoft/PowerToys/src/modules/cmdpal/doc/command-pal-anatomy/command-palette-anatomy.md

 - When the "Search SSH Keys" command is executed, a new page should be displayed in the Command Palette ✅
 - TODO: Implement the logic that will parse the SSH config file to actually display the available SSH hosts on the machine in the Command Palette.

-Before we get to implmenting the logic to display the SSH hosts, let's take this example one step farther by providing a few list items that will be displayed in the `SSHHostsListPage`.
+Before we get to implementing the logic to display the SSH hosts, let's take this example one step farther by providing a few list items that will be displayed in the `SSHHostsListPage`.

 ```csharp
 internal sealed class SSHHostsListPage : ListPage